Water is life.

 If the forests upstream of our purchased land are clear-cut, it is likely the stream will become polluted and undrinkable due to the decreased vegetation cover, and ultimately, unable to support life.

 We are acquiring and protecting land so we can protect this vital water source for generations to come.
 We also are working on a project to clean up the Androscoggin River by demanding Verso Paper Mill to improve their technologies.
+Contact us if you would like to get involved.

 A pristine tributary of the Androscoggin River and a source of clean drinking water.